HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### Tabindex

 Tabindex dictates the order in which focus moves throughout the page.
-Interactive content such buttons, links and form controls have a natural `tabindex` value of 0.
-Similarly custom elements and widgets that are intended to be interactive and in the keyboard focus order need an explicitly assigned `tabindex=”0”`.
-If a non-interactive element should be focusable but not in the keyboard tab order a `tabindex` value of -1 can be used allowing for focus to be programmatically set with JavaScript.
+Interactive content such buttons, links and form controls have a natural `tabindex` value of `0`.
+Similarly, custom elements and widgets that are intended to be interactive and in the keyboard focus order need an explicitly assigned `tabindex=”0”`.
+If a non-interactive element should be focusable but not in the keyboard tab order a `tabindex` value of `-1` can be used allowing for focus to be programmatically set with JavaScript.

 The focus order of the page should always be determined by the document flow.
 Setting the tabindex to a positive integer value overrides the natural order of the page and is considered bad practice.
 Respecting the natural order of the page generally leads to a more accessible experience.
 We found that 5% of desktop sites and  4.34% of mobile sites used positive integers as tab index values.